-This mission of the YA programs to the school, community and local high schools, as well as funding students to participate in area, state, and national highway safety related conferences.
+This mission of the YA program is achieved by training peer-educators, providing educational programs to the school, community and local high schools, as well as funding students to participate in area, state, and national highway safety related conferences.
 GYAP is implemented in colleges and universities statewide, targeting young adults 18-24 years of age.
 The overall goal for this program is to decrease the number of fatalities from motor vehicle crashes, since the number one cause of death in the U.S. for this population results from motor vehicle crashes.
 It is a peer education program for colleges and universities in the state of Georgia that focuses on the following issues:

 • Alcohol education